Chandrar01/CSR-BLE-BASIC/README.md

 # CSR-BLE-BASIC
-This is a code repository to maintain all BLE related Code base written in BASIC language code of BL652 board
+This is a code repository to maintain all BLE related Test Code base written in BASIC language code of BL652 board